What Others Say

 Financial need does not affect a student’s eligibility for either a Global or General Pathways Fellowship.
 Students must be returning to either the Santa Fe or Annapolis campus in the fall immediately following their fellowship experience, unless they are graduating seniors.
 GPAs will be considered for all proposals for credit-granting academic programs.

 The number and award size for both Global and General Pathways Fellowships varies depending on how much funding is available, the number of applications received, and the amount of each student’s request.
-For clarification about the amount of funding available for these awards, contact the director of Career Services.
+For clarification about the amount of funding available for these awards, contact the director of Personal and Professional Development.

 Application packets are available in mid-October.
 Completed applications for Global Pathways must be submitted by mid-December.
-Applications for General Pathways are due in early March (check with the Career Services office for exact dates).
+Applications for General Pathways are due in early March (check with the Office of Personal and Professional Development for exact dates).
 Both applications are designed to prepare you for what you might expect from graduate or professional school applications.
 Components include an application form with a budget, an essay explaining what course is being proposed and why it is significant for a student’s future plans, an official description of the proposed course of study (downloaded from internet or copied from a program brochure), and two letters of recommendation (at least one from a tutor).

-The Thorne and Braziel/Lynn Premedical Scholarships are now part of the General Pathways Fellowship program.
+The Thorne and Braziel/Lynn Premedical Scholarships are now part of the General Pathways Fellowships program.
 Applicants for premedical or biomedical courses must submit a General Pathways application, due in early March.
-Check with the Career Services office for exact dates.
+Check with the Office of Personal and Professional Development for exact dates.

 If you choose to accept a Pathways Fellowship award, you are not eligible for an Ariel Internship stipend until the following summer.
 You may apply for both, but can accept only one.
 Both Global and General Pathways Fellowships may not be deferred.
 If a student decides not to accept the fellowship, he/she must reapply for the following year.
 Students do not earn credit toward a St. John’s degree by participating in either the Global or General Pathways Fellowships Program.
 Generally only one Ariel Internship and one Pathways Fellowship can be awarded while a student is enrolled at either St. John’s campus.